+What is HDR?
 Everything you need to know about HDR TVs

 What is an HDR TV?

 In simplest terms, HDR refers to a delivery format for content that has been mastered to take advantage of the high brightness and improved color saturation offered by modern displays.
 An HDR TV is one that is able to decode and display that content.
-Ideally, an HDR TV also delivers high brightness and improved color saturation.
+Ideally, an HDR TV also delivers high brightness, good contrast, and improved color saturation, but that isn’t guaranteed.

-HDR can be seen as a huge upgrade to color and contrast, much like how 4K resolution was an upgrade to pixel count over 1080p HD resolution.
-Something important to understand is that HDR content itself doesn’t make HDR TVs brighter or more colorful, but rather, it is content that’s designed from the ground up to take full advantage of the improved brightness and color abilities modern TVs already have.
+In order to experience an HDR picture, you'll need to watch HDR-supported content.
+Something important to understand is that HDR content itself doesn’t make HDR TVs brighter or more colorful.
+Rather, it is content that’s designed from the ground up to take full advantage of the improved brightness and color abilities modern TVs already have.

+While you'll almost always see HDR bundled with 4K (or 8K) resolution, they are separate technologies.
+4K resolution denotes how many pixels a TV has, and thus how well-defined the picture will be.
+But this doesn’t affect picture metrics like brightness or color.
+HDR refers to the brightness, contrast, and color volume the video content calls for.

+This has to do with mastering.
+Before HDR, SDR (standard dynamic range) content was mastered for displays with around ~100 nits of brightness (nits being shorthand for the amount of light).
+HDR content is mastered for much brighter displays, including those that reach 4,000 or even 10,000 nits of brightness (though most TVs top out well below 2,000 nits).

+HDR content is also around 30% more colorful than SDR content as of 2022.
+And perhaps most importantly, HDR expands the number of steps on the “staircase” between absolute black and peak white: while SDR had 1,024 steps, HDR has thousands more (with Dolby Vision, a premium HDR format, reaching above 4,000 steps).

-Some HDR TVs are as much as ten or twenty times as bright as their pre-HDR brethren from 10 years back, which often only offered about 100-200 nits of peak brightness.
+While almost no current TVs can perfectly reproduce HDR masters from studios at present, a good HDR TV can be as much as ten or twenty times as bright as their pre-HDR brethren from 10 years back.
 This is thanks to improvements in display tech, including better LED efficiency, as well as the introduction of wholly new technologies (like OLED).

-This increased brightness, utilized alongside technology like color phosphors or quantum dots, also allows for a big increase in color saturation: Some HDR TVs are as much as 30% more colorful than TVs from previous years, for example, and take advantage of a “wide color gamut” sometimes called DCI-P3.
+This increased brightness, utilized alongside technology like color phosphors or quantum dots, also allows for a big increase in color saturation, taking advantage of a “wide color gamut” sometimes called DCI-P3.
 There’s an even wider color space, Rec.2020, that new TVs are starting to reach.
-These TVs are able to produce vivid, colorful images that look a lot more like the real world than TVs used to.
+These TVs are able to produce vivid, colorful images that look a lot more like what we see in the physical world than TVs of the past.

 How HDR content works its magic is by way of something called “metadata.”
-This metadata, a kind of embedded signal information, tells a TV exactly how bright and how colorful it should be across different scenes.
+This metadata, a kind of embedded signal information, tells an HDR TV exactly how bright and how colorful it should be across different scenes.
 This makes it possible for content creators to optimize contrast and brightness in very impressive ways, and perhaps most importantly, to optimize it so that it looks as good as possible on the TV you actually own.

-This metadata can either be “static,” meaning it isn’t responsive to the abilities of the TV playing it, or “dynamic,” meaning it can change from scene to scene.
+This metadata can either be “static” or “dynamic.”
+Static content stays the same throughout the movie or show, while dynamic HDR content can not only change from scene to scene but even frame by frame.
 How that scene optimization is handled is determined by the HDR format the content was mastered for.

 What are the different HDR formats?